20 reasons why your emails go to spam (+ how to fix it)

 Ecommerce triggersOrder now, big savings, bargain, discount

-We don’t think that spammy words alone can harm your email deliverability.
-But they can compound a problem if you’re showing other spam signals, which is why you need to take a holistic approach.
+However, if you’re showing other spam signals, this can combine into a problem, which is why you need to take a holistic approach.

 8. Misleading subject line